matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 ### Fallback increase integration work with new features

 - [Edits explicitly mention](https://github.com/matrix-org/matrix-doc/pull/2676)
     that a reply fallback should not be sent in the `m.new_content`.
+This causes issues for clients relying on the fallback, because they won't show replies once a message has been edited (see Element Android as a current example) and similar edge cases.
 - [Extensible events](https://github.com/matrix-org/matrix-doc/pull/1767)
     require an update to the specification for fallbacks (because there is no `body` or `formatted_body` anymore after the transition period).